 Image source: View-Master Home Inspections

-Made from sand, cement, lime and water, the material is usually applied to a galvanized screen along with waterproof underlayment glued to a wood frame.
-The material isn’t all that versatile and instead is rather quite rigid, needing special care during installation to avoid cracks.
-But given that it is a hard material, it will last the life of a home, or at least 50+ years.
+The stucco material itself isn’t all that versatile and instead is rather quite rigid, requiring special care during the installation to avoid cracks.
+But given that it is a hard material, it will last for the lifetime of a home, or at least 50+ years.